Read This First

 Prompt 1: What are confounding variables in the context of a scientific experiment?
 (The terms “confounding variables” and “confounding factors” are essentially synonymous.)

-The anchors here are Effect of music genre on exercise performance, Effectiveness of a new memory-enhancing supplement in older adults, and Impact of different fertilizers on crop yield.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Effect of music genre on exercise performance, Effectiveness of a new memory-enhancing supplement in older adults, and Impact of different fertilizers on crop yield in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Definition